What Is A Pay Stub? Here’s How To Create Pay Stubs Like A Pro

-When you pay your employees a wage, you should also provide them documentation about their pay.
-A paystub is a form of communication between an employer and an employee, and it communicates with full transparency wages earned, taxes paid, and deductions removed.
-Employers should understand the information on a paystub in order to help explain payroll taxes and possible deductions to their employees.
-Paystubs provide agency for employees so they can understand their taxes and wages, as well.
+When you pay your employees a wage, you should also provide documentation about their pay.
+A pay stub is a form of communication between an employer and an employee, and it communicates with full transparency wages earned, taxes paid, and deductions removed.
+Employers should understand the information on a pay stub to help explain payroll taxes and possible deductions to their employees.
+Pay stubs provide agency for employees so that they can understand their taxes and wages as well.

 Table of Contents

 - Pay Period Start & End Date: This reflects the dates of the pay period.
-Salaried workers need to receive the same amount of money each pay period; some companies issue monthly or bi-weekly paychecks and the start and end dates of that time period is noted on the paystub.
+Salaried workers need to receive the same amount of money each pay period; some companies issue monthly or bi-weekly paychecks, and the start and end dates of that timeframe are noted on the pay stub.

 - Pay Rate: The wage rate is the rate of pay for this particular employee’s job.
 This is how much this employee is paid per hour, if hourly, and the hourly equivalent for salaried workers.

-- Number Of Hours Worked: This is the place where employers will calculate how many hours an employee worked during that pay period.
+- Number Of Hours Worked: This is where employers will calculate how many hours an employee worked during that pay period.

-- Year-To-Date Payroll Earnings: This is the amount of money your employee has earned since January 1st until now.
+- Year-To-Date Payroll Earnings: This is the amount of money your employee has earned from January 1st until now.

 - Withholdings For Federal, State, & Local Taxes: These withholdings correlate to the number of allowances on an employee’s W-2 and are an approximation of what the employee owes in taxes at the federal, state, and local level.
 (If an employee pays too much, they may receive a refund; too little, and they will owe taxes.)
 Federal income tax is considered a pay-as-you-go tax, so this tax is collected from paychecks and sent to the IRS regularly.
 Contractors, however, are responsible for withholding their own taxes.

-- Deductions For Benefits: There are some benefit deductions that come out of an employee’s paycheck pre-tax.
-These are often health benefits or 401(K) retirement benefits.
+- Deductions For Benefits: Some benefit deductions come out of an employee’s paycheck pre-tax.
+These are often health benefits or 401(k) retirement benefits.
 However, there are various other benefit deductions an employee may have depending on the employer.